jwill/psychic-lana/README.md

 the Canvas API with a couple key changes.
 As a result, you can not just open up a browser window and drop the code in and expect it to run.
-You will need to install several libraries (listed below), some of which will compile themselves as a part of the installation process
+You will need to install several libraries (listed below), some of which will compile themselves as a part of the installation process.

 A summary of what they do is as follows: